-An annual meeting about intranet security is not enough when it comes to security.
-Staff need to be constantly updated on current threats.
-This can be done in generic communications sent to all staff that detail the current problems and solutions.
+An annual meeting is not enough when it comes to intranet security.
+Staff need to be constantly updated on current threats, and you can do this by sending targeted communications to your teams that detail the current problems and solutions.

-Also, staff should be able to raise awareness of threats they think they’ve found.
-In studies, just under 9% of email recipients who received a malicious email clicked through on a link embedded in the email.
+Also, staff should be supported in raising awareness of threats they think they’ve found.
+Studies show that just under 9% of email recipients who received a malicious email clicked through on a link embedded in the email.
 Many others also opened the email and read it.
 Normally, if one member of your staff receives a phishing email, so will others.
-By offering the means for staff to highlight potentially dangerous emails to IT security teams, you can help reduce this by alerting staff to the potential dangers.
-Setting up an e-form on your intranet, where employees can report potential attacks to their IT team, is a simple and effective way to do this.
+By offering the means for staff to highlight potentially dangerous emails to IT security teams, you can help reduce this by alerting staff to these threats.
+Setting up an e-form on your intranet – where employees can report potential attacks to their IT team – is a simple and effective way to do this.

 Manage access to certain documents or areas of your intranet using permissions

 7. Remind employees about secure remote access

 More and more teams are working from home these days, which is great for those who need – or want – to work flexibly.